 Pat the cooled bacon with paper towels to remove as much grease as possible.
 Break the bacon into pieces into the bowl of a food processor fitted with the steel blade.
 Pulse several times to chop the bacon very finely.
 Scrape the bacon out of the bowl and set aside.
 Do not worry of there is some bacon residue left on the sides of the bowl.

-Place the flour, baking soda, salt and one Tablespoon of the chopped bacon in the food processor and pulse a few times to combine.
+Place the flour, baking powder, salt and one Tablespoon of the chopped bacon in the food processor and pulse a few times to combine.
 Add the bacon grease and the butter pieces.
 Pulse several times until the mixture looks like sand, with a few larger lumps throughout.
 Turn on the food processor and drizzle in the ice cold water until the dough starts to come together.
 Check the dough by pinching a bit between your fingers.
 If it sticks together, you’re done.
 You may use slightly less water, but you may need a touch more.
 Add another tablespoon of chopped bacon bits and pulse a few times to mix through the dough.
 You may not use all the bacon.